 The vast majority of tinnitus sufferers also experience hearing loss.
 The use of amplification provides an acoustically enriched environment which for many individuals relieves tinnitus.
 A comprehensive tinnitus evaluation will determine if you fall into this category.
 Note that the standard hearing test, which only tests octaves through 8000 Hz may not detect the higher frequency loss many tinnitus patients have, nor will it incorporate the essential components of a full tinnitus evaluation

 If tinnitus with hearing loss is what you have, then the Widex hearing aids with Zen may be one of your options.
 Zen aids are state of the art devices that delivers a world class hearing aid experience, and may incorporate an extended frequency response required by many tinnitus patients.
 At its basic level Zen can, at user discretion, provide relaxation by playing harmonic fractal tones through the hearing aid's receiver.
 However in the hands of the skilled practitioner the zen may be customized to the patients specific tinnitus profile, and can be used as part of a successful tinnitus treatment.
 For many sufferers some relief is immediate; for some just having the enhanced acoustic environment offers substantial relief.
 For others, with continued use of tools such as this, as the user habituates through the sound therapy, the effects of tinnitus are further mitigated to provide longer term relief with decreased tinnitus reaction levels.
-Click here for a zen sound demo and more details.
+Click here for a zen sound demo.

 Similarly there are other brands of devices which can accomplish this habituation.
 GN Resound now has the Live and Alera hearing aids with sound generators, as do several other aid manufacturers, as well as Amplisound and General Hearing Instruments.
 Any of these devices may help the tinnitus sufferer to learn to habituate.
 During the evaluation process, the tinnitus patient will have a chance to hear all of these devices so that the one which is appropriate is selected by the patient in concert with the audiologist.